Hritikraj8804/KodeKloud_Engineer/Linux_1/10_Linux_Access_Control_List.md

 3. User `yousuf` must not have any permission on the file.

 4. User `eric` should have `read only` permission on the file.

+# Solution

+ssh into the App Server 1: `ssh tony@172.16.238.10`

+Check ACL of the file: `getfacl /etc/hosts`